 People make sorghum flour from ground sorghum grains.
 Sorghum is high in protein, antioxidants, and dietary fiber.

-As well as containing more protein than cornstarch, sorghum flour is also rich in the following nutrients:
+As well as containing more protein than cornstarch, sorghum flour is also rich in the

 - several B vitamins